GitHubConstellation2022/codeql-workshop/query-script.md

 ## Acknowledgements

 The GitHub Security Lab provided this query.
-@zbazztian created the intial version of this workshop, and @s-samadi contributed to it.
+The initial version of this workshop was written by @zbazztian and developed further for presentation by @s-samadi
 @hohn and @ps-apac provided valuable feedback.
 First version of this workshop was delivered by @s-samadi and @zbazztian